BrightBoost/learningjava/notes/topicsWeek5.md

 - More JUnit
 - Static

+## Thursday
+- More static, more JUnit
+- Class relations

 ## What we are working on right now
-- Static exercise on page 79 and 80
-- OOP_1 and OOP_2 (optional)
-- Mini exercise JUnit (optional)
-- exercise on page 67 (optional)
+- Blackjack exercise (page 92) + Workshop
 - MANDATORY! internship readiness survey

-## Notes for Maaike
-- Discuss static exercise
-- Class interaction